8 Of The Most Stunning Illuminated Walking Trails To Enjoy In Yorkshire This Winter

 1. Yorkshire Wildlife Park Winter Illuminations

-Yorkshire Wildlife Park’s Winter Illuminations return for 2023, putting a festive spin on the zoo’s many residents – in the form of giant lanterns, of course.
+From the 15th of November to the 3rd of January, the Yorkshire Wildlife Park’s Winter Illuminations return for 2024, putting a festive spin on the zoo’s many residents – in the form of giant lanterns, of course.

 Forming a wholesome trail, guests can waltz on through the illuminated lands of Fairytale Kingdom, Animal Adventures, Under the Sea and more, while discovering tons of stunning illuminated figures taking the form of lions, tigers, monkeys and much, much, more.